Asuraxsoul/SoulZero_TelegramBot/README.md

 ## Idea Extensions
 1. Opening and closing times (put the timing w picture)
 2. Set alerts for upcoming climbing slot
+3. Set gyms that user has been before and never been before

 ### Python Libraries
 1. json
+2. math
-2. flask
+3. flask
-3. request
+4. request
-4. telegram-bot-api
+5. telegram-bot-api